 If the investigator recommends to the CNESST that it should act for the employee, the case will be processed by the TAT.
 The employee will get the services of a lawyer from the CNESST free of charge.

-But it the investigator recommends that the CNESST should close the file, the employee will not have the support of the CNESST.
+But if the investigator recommends that the CNESST should simply close the file, the employee will not have the support of the CNESST.
 However, he can decide to bring his complaint to the TAT on his own.

 Note: An employee can request a review of an administrative decision that goes against him, for example, a decision that the complaint is not admissible or a decision by the CNESST not to represent him.
 To learn more about the review process and the deadlines, contact the CNESST.

 If the employee and employer agree, a conciliator named by the TAT tries to settle the case to the satisfaction of the people involved.
 This is called "conciliation".
-Unlike the mediation offered by the CNESST, the employer and the employee are allowed to be accompanied by their lawyers - if they have one - during the conciliation process.
+Unlike the mediation offered by the CNESST, the employer and the employee are allowed to be accompanied by lawyers - if they wish - during the conciliation process.

 If the file is not settled in conciliation, the TAT holds a hearing to decide whether there was psychological harassment and whether the employer respected her obligations.